msys2/msys2.github.io/web/docs/ci.md

 Appveyor provides a MSYS2 installation on all their images under `C:\msys64`, see https://www.appveyor.com/docs/windows-images-software/

+Make sure to use the `Visual Studio 2019` image or newer, as the MSYS2 installation on older images is outdated and updating there no longer works.

 In case you want to update the MSYS2 installation and install packages you need to update MSYS2 first.
 For this you need to run the following commands: